The Perennial Philosophy

-The Perennial Philosophy is a comparative study of mysticism by the British writer and novelist Aldous Huxley.
+The Perennial Philosophy is a 1945 comparative study of mysticism by the British writer and novelist Aldous Huxley.
 Its title derives from the theological tradition of perennial philosophy.

-Social and political context
+Context

-The Perennial Philosophy was first published in 1945 immediately after the Second World War by Harper & Brothers in the United States (1946 by Chatto & Windus in the United Kingdom).
+The Perennial Philosophy was published in 1945 immediately after the Second World War by Harper & Brothers in the United States (1946 by Chatto & Windus in the United Kingdom).
 The jacket text of the British first edition explains:

 The book offers readers, who are assumed to be familiar with the Christian religion and the Bible, a fresh approach employing Eastern and Western mysticism:

 The final paragraph of the jacket text states:

-Scope of the book
+Scope

 In the words of poet and anthologist John Robert Colombo:

-Style of the book
+Style

-Huxley deliberately chose less well-known quotations because "familiarity with traditionally hallowed writings tends to breed, not indeed contempt, but ... a kind of reverential insensibility, ... an inward deafness to the meaning of the sacred words."
+Huxley chose less well-known quotations because "familiarity with traditionally hallowed writings tends to breed, not indeed contempt, but ... a kind of reverential insensibility, ... an inward deafness to the meaning of the sacred words."
 So, for example, Chapter 5 on "Charity" takes just one quotation from the Bible, combining it with less familiar sources: